dalenguyen/firebase-wordpress-docs/docs/auth/new-social-login.rst

 What you need to do is add this shortcode to any page, then you will have a complete social login.
 Here are some optional options that you may want to add to the shortcode:

-- redirect: redirect to a page after signing in or signing up
+- redirect (optional): redirect to a page after signing in or signing up
-- send_email_confirmation: verify email after signing up
+- send_email_confirmation (optional): verify email after signing up
-- skip_default_email: skip sending default email in case you want to implement your own email server
+- skip_default_email (optional): skip sending default email in case you want to implement your own email server
-- forgot_password_link: lead users to another page if they want to reset their password
+- forgot_password_link (optional): lead users to another page if they want to reset their password
-- default_login_form: whether you want to show Sign In or Sign Up form first
+- default_login_form (optional): whether you want to show Sign In or Sign Up form first
-- sign_up_link: if you want to direct user to an external website / app / page for signing up
+- sign_up_link (optional): if you want to direct user to an external website / app / page for signing up
+- forgot_password_landing_page (Optional) - after user changes password, this will redirect to page that you decide

 .. code-block:: php